Article I - Name

 Section 1 – Officer titles, selection, length of terms and duties

 a.
-The officers of IT Senate shall be the Chairperson and the Chairperson Elect.
+The Officers of IT Senate shall be one elected member as co-chair and the CIO as co-chair.

 b.
-The Chairperson and Chairperson Elect shall be elected by a majority vote of IT Senate members.
+The elected co-chair shall be elected by a majority vote of IT Senate members.

 c.
-Officers’ terms are one year in length and begin upon adjournment of the final IT Senate meeting of an academic year or when successors are elected.
-At that time, the Chairperson Elect ascends to become the Chairperson and a new Chairperson Elect is installed unless the IT Senate votes otherwise.
+The elected co-chair's term is one year in length and begins upon adjournment of the final IT Senate meeting of an academic year or when a successor is elected.

 d.
-The Chairperson’s duties shall include calling and conducting meetings, preparing the agenda and overseeing committee membership.
-The Chairperson Elect will assume the duties of the chairperson in the absence of the same.
+The Officers' duties shall include calling and conducting meetings, preparing the agenda and overseeing committee membership.

 Section 2 – Governing structure